Italy - Attractions

 In the heart of Tuscany is the city of Florence, a city renowned for its cultural and historical significance.
 Florence was one of the epicentres of the cultural Renaissance that swept through Europe starting in the 15th century.
 This is evident today in the architecture of the city, its famed Duomo, the countless museums and the general appreciation for the arts that Florence embodies.

-Turin is also famous for its film, being the originating place of chromatography, a chemical process involved in film making.
-Expect to find many fabulous Italian cinemas and when you’re done watching an Italian film, stop by a chocolate shop for a Gianduiotto, a chocolate truffle endemic to Turin, and a bicerin, an espresso-hot chocolate drink; Benissimo!
+Turin is also famous for its film industry, being the originating place of chromatography, a chemical process involved in film making.
+Expect to find many fabulous Italian cinemas and when you’re done watching an Italian film, stop by a chocolate shop for a Gianduiotto, a chocolate truffle endemic to Turin, and a bicerin, an espresso-hot chocolate drink; Bellissimo!

 Milan is also known for its museums and galleries, with works on display by the artist Leonardo da Vinci – like The Last Supper, which can be viewed at the convent of Santa Maria Delle Grazie.
 La Scala also remains the undisputed capital of opera the world over.
 Milan is home to rival football clubs A.C.
 Milan and Internazionale Milan, who hold their derby’s at the San Siro Stadium.